roman-bagdasarian/Classifying-Quantum-Phases-of-Matter/README.md

 Ensure all files necessary to reproduce your results are included in the submission.

+*Submission deadline: Sunday, May 18 at 08:00 UTC* — mark it, set alarms, summon caffeine.

 ## Tips

 - Reduced density matrices of small subsystems may already carry enough information about the phase.